John Verge: Life and career

-In the 1830s Verge produced a number of fine houses in Sydney's eastern suburbs, notably several of the 'Villas of Woolloomooloo Hill', the spine of elegant villas largely built by the senior civil servants of the colony on a series of land grants that stretched from Darlinghurst Hill to Potts Point.
+In the 1830s, Verge produced a number of fine houses in Sydney's eastern suburbs, notably several of the 'Villas of Woolloomooloo Hill', the spine of elegant villas largely built by the senior civil servants of the colony on a series of land grants that stretched from Darlinghurst Hill to Potts Point.
 These villas included Rockwall, built for surveyor John Busby, Tusculum for merchant Alexander Brodie Spark for whom Verge also designed Tempe House, and Goderich Lodge, for Thomas Macquoid.
 Others including Barham and Rose Bank have been attributed to his hand.
 Further east he built Rose Bay Lodge for James Holt.
 To the west of the town he built Lyndhurst, for Dr James Bowman, and Toxteth Park for George Allen, in Glebe.
 Verge is also credited with Elizabeth Bay House, built at adjacent Elizabeth Bay for Alexander Macleay, the Colonial Secretary.
 It is theorised that Verge largely worked on a plan provided by Macleay, as his business ledger does not denote amounts that would reflect a full commission.
 John Bibb, an accomplished draftsman employed by Verge, also worked on the project and James Hume from Scotland supervised the building.
 The relative contributions of Verge, Bibb and Hume are unknown.
 The house's beautiful oval saloon, with its geometric stair and domed lantern, is likely the most celebrated interior in early Australian architecture.

 Verge's work was not confined to Sydney.
 Bedervale homestead, near Braidwood, built in 1842, was designed by Verge.
 Aberglasslyn, built for George Hobler near Maitland, NSW, has been attributed to Verge.
 Like Elizabeth Bay House it never received its intended colonnade, the victim of the crippling colonial depression of the 1840s.
-Wyoming Cottage, built between 1832-1843, is located in the suburb of that name north of Gosford.
+Wyoming Cottage, built between 1832 and 1843, is located in the suburb of that name north of Gosford.
 The house he built for himself at Austral Eden was unfortunately destroyed by flood in 1864, three years after Verge's death, and no known sketches survive.
 Most of his papers were also lost in the flood.

 Verge's best known work is Camden Park House, built south west of Sydney for John Macarthur, the wool pioneer and successful colonial businessman.
 As Macarthur was debilitated towards the end of his life with mental illness his son William seemed to have administered much of the building, and is named in Verge's ledger rather than his father.
 This has caused confusion with some architectural historians as to the actual client.

+From 1947 to 1954 G. Nesta Griffiths, who had stayed at many Australian country houses, wrote several books about the houses of New South Wales and their heritage.
+She is creditted with reviving interest in the works of John Verge.